rust-lang/rust-forge/triage-procedure.md

 been more than 5 days since an update, ping the person starting the run on IRC and GitHub.

 [S-waiting-on-crater PRs]: https://github.com/rust-lang/rust/pulls?utf8=%E2%9C%93&q=is%3Aopen%20is%3Apr%20sort%3Aupdated-asc%20label%3AS-waiting-on-crater

+### [S-waiting-on-bikeshed][S-waiting-on-bikeshed]

+PRs inactive for greater than 7 days need to be processed.
+These can be found by looking at the "updated X days ago" on GitHub's PR list.

+Find the source of the discussion and see if it has been resolved.

+If it has been resolved, move it back to S-waiting-on-author or S-waiting-on-review as appropriate.
+Add a comment notifying the author or reviewer that the PR is now unblocked.

+If it has not been resolved, remove and re-add the S-waiting-on-bikeshed tag.
+This resets the update time so the PR won't be reviewed for another week.

 ### [S-blocked PRs][S-blocked]